-- The number of ECCE educators receiving culturally competent and appropriate coaching, training, certifications and other support has increased across all 10 REDC regions. - A plan was developed that supports ECCE providers adopting and implementing best inclusion practices. - High quality resources for educators and parents have been made available in languages other than English. - Development of parent feedback and family advisory group input has been put in place to inform the work of the ECAC. - Interest Driven Learning series has been offered in all 10 regions. - Newly designed series-based professional development has expanded to reach all 10 regions.
+The number of ECCE educators receiving increased by another 10% centers 25% of family culturally competent and appropriate coaching, in high need communities. child care). training, certifications and other support has Resources have continued More ECCE staff have increased across all 10 REDC regions. to be provided to support received appropriate A plan was developed that supports ECCE providers in implementing training and providers adopting and implementing best racial equity and inclusion certifications to inclusion practices. practices. support/enable high - High quality resources for educators and parents QUALITYstarsNY standards quality have been made available in languages other were reviewed with input services/education. than English. from a group of cross- Continued and ongoing Development of parent feedback and family sector ECAC members. training, support, and advisory group input has been put in place to Materials supporting resources for racial inform the work of the ECAC. parent choice of early equity and inclusion Interest Driven Learning series has been offered childhood education practices have been in all 10 regions. programs have been made made available.
+Newly designed series-based professional accessible on the ECAC development has expanded to reach all 10 website and partner regions. agencies websites.